-All CBE's must be taken the prior semester in which the student wants to earn credit.
+All CBE's must be taken the prior semester in which the student is wanting to earn credit.
 We will not remove a course from a student's schedule pending exam results.

 CBE with prior instruction: Students may earn credits by examination (CBE) in any academic course that is required for graduation if the student has had prior instruction but has not successfully passed the course.
 The state of Texas Education Agency has determined four testing windows that school districts will offer CBE's testing.
-WISD administers CBE tests in conjunction with the Texas Tech University Independent School District (TTUISD) and /or the University of Texas at Austin UT High School 4 times a year.
+WISD administers CBE tests in conjunction with the Texas Tech University Independent School District (TTUISD) and /or University of Texas at Austin UT High School 4 times a year.
 The school district will determine and publicize in the community at the beginning of each school year the CBE testing dates that will take place between January 1 and March 31, April 1 and June 30, July 1 and September 30, and October 1 and December 31.
 A student may take a specific examination only once during each testing window and may not attempt to earn CBE for a specific high school course more than two times.
-The testing institution will report CBE scores to the school district and the student within approximately 4- 6 weeks.
+CBE scores will be reported by the testing institution to the school district and to the student within approximately 4- 6 weeks.
 A student in any of Grades 6-12 may be given credit for an academic subject in which he or she had prior instruction if the student scores an average of 70% or higher is achieved on both semesters of the CBE that has been approved by the school district board of trustees for the applicable course.
-Exam fees apply and will be paid by the student to WISD before the exam.

-\Students that are denied credit due to excessive absences may not take a Credit by Exam to regain credit for that course.
+Exam fees apply and will be paid by the student to WISD prior to the exam.
+Students that are denied credit due to excessive absences may not take a Credit by Exam to regain credit for that course.